groton-school/course-planning-tool/README.md

 ### Data Sources

 - Data in [Course Planning Data](./schema/sheets/Course%20Planning%20Data.xlsx) is pulled from [advanced list queries](./schema/queries) in Blackbaud
-- Historical Enrollment, Advisor List, and Course List sheets each align with an advanced list in the Course Planning category, and can be synced using Seth’s experimental [Blackbaud Lists](https://github.com/groton-school/blackbaud-to-google-lists) Google Workspace Add-on.
+- Student Enrollments, Student List, Faculty List, Advisor List, and Course List sheets each align with an advanced list in the Course Planning category, and can be synced using Seth’s experimental [Blackbaud Lists](https://github.com/groton-school/blackbaud-to-google-lists) Google Workspace Add-on.
 (Or manually with a lot of copying and pasting.)
 - Other sheets in [Course Planning Data](./schema/sheets/Course%20Planning%20Data.xlsx) are generated from either these data sources or as a result of scripted workflows in the app.

 ## Setup